bfaure/Stock_Price_Analysis/README.md

 # Stock_Price_Analysis
 Playing around with stock price prediction via several indicators fed into a FF-ML Perceptron.
+Using Python 2.7 & various libraries (see Dependencies)

 ## Focus